CADViewer/cadviewer-testapp-vue-01/README.md

 # General install descriptions for Installing CADViewer on Frameworks

 This is the general documentation for installing CADViewer within the frameworks.
-This documentation below can be used when building a sample.
-The documentation below can also be useful when porting the above sample into an application.
+This documentation below can be used when integrating directly.
+The documentation below can also be useful when porting the ***cadviewer-testapp-vue-01*** sample into an application.

 ## CADViewer for ReactJS, Angular and VueJS